akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice was drawing water from the well when a village woman approached.

-"My lady, I heard that knight — Sir Guy — bought Old Martha's birds.
-Every one of them."
+‘My lady, I heard that knight — Sir Guy — bought Old Martha’s birds.
+Every one of them.‘

 Beatrice looked up.
-"Why would a knight need birds?"
+‘Why would a knight need birds?‘

-"I don't know, my lady.
+‘I don’t know, my lady.
 But he paid silver for them.
-Old Martha said he asked about the purveyors too — who had birds, how many, whether they were spoken for."
+Old Martha said he asked about the purveyors too — who had birds, how many, whether they were spoken for.‘

 Beatrice set down the bucket.
-"He was helping me.
-He said he would look for a bird for the King's table."
+‘He was helping me.
+He said he would look for a bird for the King’s table.‘

 The woman shrugged.
-"I am only telling you what I heard, my lady."
+‘I am only telling you what I heard, my lady.‘

 *Beatrice walked back to the hall.
 The woman was gossiping.
 Sir Guy was trying to help.
 He was kind.
 He was not what they said.*